 However, what this basically did was “share” the CPU resource across multiple applications, and while this achieved the goals of an IMA Architecture, it also impacted the performance allocated to applications.
 With the latest multicore applications however, this performance impact can be mitigated by allocation across multiple cores.
 These systems are breaking ground on safety certification of complex systems

 The FACE standard intentionally avoids dictating performance or quality of applications, focusing instead on a standard interface with defined behavior.
 This open standards approach has a significant benefit, leveling the playing field.
 All vendors must meet the same API and must then compete on performance, quality, tools support, depth of airworthiness evidence, etc. For example, multiple vendors might provide a FACE OSS that has been certified conformant to the FACE technical standard, with each providing the same expected API to interface with other elements of the system.
 However, the timing characteristics – such as response time, partition window jitter, etc. – may vary widely between systems produced by different vendors.
 Some vendors might provide a package of flight certification artifacts, while others do not, and the strength of the tools ecosystem related to the OSS may vary significantly between vendors.

-Wind River and Rapita Systems can help you build your FACE system with our “one stop shopping” ecosystem, starting with the Wind River OSS and including the tools to test/integrate/certify systems based on the FACE Technical Standard, such as the Rapita Systems Verification Suite and CAST-32A Compliance Package.
+Wind River and Rapita Systems can help you build your FACE system with our “one stop shopping” ecosystem, starting with the Wind River OSS and including the tools to test/integrate/certify systems based on the FACE Technical Standard, such as the Rapita Systems Verification Suite and MACH178 solution.
 Watch for a few more blogs on this topic leading up to the FACE TIM in September.